huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 - Connect GNS3 network to your Ubuntu VM
 - Download and configure Ansible on your Ubuntu VM
 - Create a Ansible playbook
-- Deploy your Ansible playbook
+- Deploy your Ansible playbook against your GNS3 network

-Future labs will expand upon the work that was achieved in this lab

 ## Disclaimer